- Version: 1.2.4

 How many websites can I use Open Graphite Pro on?

-Open Graphite Pro can be used on a single domain, although you can purchase additional domain allowances at a discounted price if you need to.
+A single site license allows Open Graphite Pro to be used on a single domain, although you can purchase multiple site licenses if desired.

 Can I customise how each page or post is previewed when shared on social media?